Bad Dreams During Pregnancy – Reasons and How to Avoid?

 Dreaming is a normal phenomenon, and most of us dream when we are fast asleep.
+Dreams can be varied and on various topics and ideas.
 However, sometimes these dreams may not be happy or positive ones.
 Instead of dreams, some of us even have nightmares.
-Just like dreams, this is also very common.
-But if you have nightmares during pregnancy, it may become a cause for concern.
-Let us find out what may cause nightmares during pregnancy and also learn various ways in which you may keep such experiences at bay, in the following article.
+Just like pregnancy dreams, nightmares while pregnant are also common.
+If you have nightmares during pregnancy, it may become a cause for concern.
+This is because being in a peaceful and calm state of mind is essential for the to-be-mom and her unborn child.
+And the expecting mom experiences exactly the opposite of this while having a nightmare in early pregnancy.
+Let us find out what may cause nightmares in pregnancy and also learn various ways in which you may keep such experiences at bay in the following article.

 If you are pregnant, then you must be thinking if nightmares are common during pregnancy or not.
-Well, there is no doubt that your body goes through many physical and emotional changes during pregnancy and sometimes these changes lead to various kinds of disturbances in your sleep.
-Hence, these disrupted sleeping schedules and sleep-patterns may make you more prone to having nightmares.
+Well, there is no doubt that your body goes through many physical and emotional changes during pregnancy, and sometimes these changes lead to various kinds of disturbances in your sleep.
+Hence, these disrupted sleeping schedules and sleep patterns may make you more prone to having bad dreams during pregnancy.

 Following are some of the reasons which may lead to nightmares during pregnancy:

 It may sound a bit strange, but your changing pregnancy hormones may make you have nightmares.
 This may happen because of the hormone called cortisol.
 The level of this hormone starts increasing as you become pregnant, and it may reach its peak during labour.
 This particular hormone may be responsible for triggering that part of your brain that may make you see weird or scary images during sleep.
 Hence, you may have nightmares.